xoxzo/blog.xoxzo.com/content/Engineering/django-vs-flask-en.md

 Thus we can see that overall Django has more community engagement than Flask.

 # Learning curve - Django vs Flask:
 This is one aspect that Flask beats Django by quite a distance.
-Flask being a lightweight and barebones framework is easier to grasp than Django.
+Flask being a lightweight and barebone framework is easier to grasp than Django.
 However the learning curve for Django can be rewarding as it makes your job easier later.
 Let’s try to build a ‘Hello World’ app in both these frameworks and you can be the judge.

 ##### “Hello Flask”
 A good practise is to isolate your python environment before installing any packages.
 This be done using virtual environments.
 My favourite tool to get this done is ‘virtualenv’.
 Assuming you are using a debian based distro like Ubuntu, you can do this to install the package -